TechGrounds-Cloud8/cloud8-archana-sekarr/week 1/DAY2_LINUX/LNX-03/WorkingWithText.md

 # LNX-03 Working With Text (CLI)
-- To work with different text operations using Linux Command Line Interface(CLI)
+- Understanding the different text operations using Linux Command Line Interface(CLI)
 - Linux operating system allows to change standard input and standard output when executing a command on the terminal.
 This function is called Input/Output redirection.

 ## Key terminology/commands used in LNX